Click a year below to view the news items from that year.

 Author: Ron Blunck Off-season solid waste collections revert back to Mondays only beginning October 1st.

 Off-season recycle collections revert back to 1st and 3rd Mondays beginning November 1st.

 Author: Ron Blunck Recently, many of the green street signs were unfortunately vandalized.
-This was reported to the Town, and they are ordering new signs to replace them.
+This was reported to the Town, and they replaced the signs.

-2012-10 - NC Insurance Rate bureau rate increate application
+2012-10 - NC Insurance rate bureau rate increase application

 Author: Ron Blunck Recently you may have received a notice regarding an application the NC Insurance Rate Bureau filed with the NC Dept of Insurance (NC DOI) to get approval to raise the homeowner insurance rates for properties in coastal areas by 30%.
 Some insurance companies, but not all, use Bureau rates.
 You may want to ask your individual insurance agent if your insurance company uses the Bureau rates.
 This increase might apply to you and would be huge by any standard if it does.

 2012-09 - fall bulk pick-up scheduled for october 12, 2012

 Author: Ron Blunck The Town of Duck has set the date for their Fall bulk waste collection.
 It is Friday, October 12th.
 On that day, no later than 5:00 a.m., please leave bulk waste out by the curb for collection